-- Managing conflicts of interest generally
+- Managing general conflicts of interest.

-- Managing conflicts of interest in plan management and support coordination
+- Managing conflicts of interest in plan management and support coordination.

-- Offering or receiving gifts, benefits and commissions
+- Offering or receiving gifts, benefits and commissions.

-Managing conflicts of interest generally
+Managing general conflicts of interest

 The NDIS Terms of Business for Registered Providers require providers to have policies about potential conflicts of interest in service delivery.

 Synergy Vision’s team members ensure this when providing support to customers under the NDIS.
 Any conflict of interest is declared and risks to customers are mitigated.